Hyperbolicity for log canonical pairs and the cone theorem: Proof of theorem

 \section{Proof of theorem \ref{main.thm}}

-\dent We will work inductively on the strata of $\nklt(\Delta)$.
-Namely, we will prove that $K_X + \Delta$ is nef when restricted to every stratum of $\nklt(\Delta)$.
-As the union of all the strata is the non-klt locus itself, the theorem will follow from Corollary \ref{fund.cor}. \dent \textbf{\textit{Step 1.
+We will work inductively on the strata of $\nklt(X, \Delta)$.
+Namely, we will prove that $K_X + \Delta$ is nef when restricted to every stratum of $\nklt(X, \Delta)$.
+As the union of all the strata is the non-klt locus itself, the theorem will follow from Corollary \ref{fund.cor}. \textbf{\textit{Step 1.
 Start of the induction: the case of minimal lc centers.}}

-\dent When $W$ is a minimal lc center, then nefness follows from classical results in the MMP. \begin{proposition} If $W$ is a minimal non-klt center of a Mori hyperbolic pair $(X, \Delta)$, then $(K_X + \Delta)$ is nef on $W$. \end{proposition} \begin{proof} The statement is a consequence of Kawamata subadjunction (see \cite{fuj-gong12}, \cite{amb05} or \cite{kawam91}).
-In fact, as $W$ is a minimal non-klt center, there exists an effective boundary $\Delta_{W} \in {\rm Pic}(W)$, s.t. $(K_X + \Delta)_{| W} \sim_{\real} K_W + \Delta_{W}$.
-Mori hyperbolicity implies that $W$ does not contain rational curves, hence $K_W + \Delta_{W}$ must be nef by the Cone theorem. \end{proof} \dent \textbf{\textit{Step 2.
+When $W$ is a minimal lc center with respect to inclusion, then nefness of $(K_X+\Delta)|_{W}$ follows from Theorem \ref{kaw.subadj.thm}.
+Recall that by that result there exists an effective divisor $\Delta_W$ on $W$ such that $(W, \Delta_W)$ is klt and $(K_X + \Delta)|_{ W} \sim_{\real} K_W + \Delta_{W}$.
+By definition of Mori hyperbolicity $W$ does not contain rational curves; hence, it follows that $K_W + \Delta_{W}$ must be nef by the Cone theorem. \textbf{\textit{Step 2.
 Moving the computation to the spring of W.}}

-\dent We assume now that $W$ is no longer minimal and that $K_X+\Delta$ is nef when restricted to any other stratum $W'$ contained in $W$. \dent Recall the following notation
+We assume now that $W$ is no longer minimal and that $K_X+\Delta$ is nef when restricted to any other stratum $W'$ strictly contained in $W$.
+Recall the following notation

 to indicate the union of all substrata contained in $W$.